ConfederacyOfGaia/Gaia/mage.md

 #### Arcane Genius

 At 10th level, you gain an ability granted by a different Arcane Tradition which normally becomes available at 6th level or lower.

+#### Improved Spell Mastery

+At 15th and 18th levels, when you gain mastery of 2nd and 3rd level spells, you gain mastery over an additional 1st level spell.

 #### Master of the Arcane